sot/agasc/docs/supplement.rst

 done using a YAML file, but the script also accepts command-line arguments to specify the bad star and star observation information (more info below).

+When updating the star-observation status, one has to provide the following information:

+    - status: a numeric code indicating whether the observation is good or bad **(0=good, 1=bad)**.
+      When calling the script from the command line, one can also use the strings "ok", "good", or "bad".
+    - obsid: the OBSID of the observation to which the status applies.
+    - mp_starcat_time: required when the OBSID is not enough to uniquely identify the observation.
+    - comments: a string with comments about the reason to set the status (optional).
+      This is usually set to an annotation from the rubric above.
+    - agasc_id: list of AGASC IDs to which the status applies.
+      This is optional.
+If not provided, all stars in the observation are used.

 Calling the script with a YAML file can be done as follows::

     agasc-update-supplement --obs-status-file status.yml